 - Cause No. 467704-A; Larry F. Robb, Individually and in behalf of a Class of Minority Shareholders of 3CI Complete Compliance Corp., et al vs. Stericycle, Inc., et al, in the First Judicial District Court of Caddo Parish, Louisiana.
 Represented a class of minority shareholders in a medical waste management company against the majority parent alleging several theories of action that primarily included minority shareholder oppression.
 Personally deposed the defendants’ board of directors, which included individuals from noted investment firms such as Bain Capital.
 The case settled for $32,500,000 in cash.
 Wynne & Wynne LLP was awarded a fee of $10,833,333.00 and reimbursement of its several hundred thousand dollars in expenses.
 The defendants were represented by Kirkland & Ellis from Chicago and by a local firm in Shreveport.

-- Speedy Stop Foot Stores, LLC et al., v.
+- Speedy Stop Food Stores, LLC et al., v.
 Visa, Inc. et al. Counsel for Plaintiffs in antitrust suit regarding supracompetitive interchange fees.
-Asserted damages of $40,000,000 before trebling.
-Filed suit in Texas state court, secured remand, and established antitrust standing on a summary judgment basis.
+Asserted damages of over $40,000,000 before trebling.
 Won essentially every ruling presented to the court.
 Plaintiffs obtained successful confidential recovery.